NarayaN-HW/Personal-Portfolio/README.md

 ## About

 This portfolio website is a representation of my journey, skills, and accomplishments as a [your profession].
 It provides an overview of my expertise, showcases my projects, and provides a glimpse into my creative endeavors.
 It also serves as a medium to connect with like-minded individuals and collaborate on interesting projects.
+A static website is delivered to a user exactly the way it’s stored.
+That means that nothing on the page will change by the user or even the site administrator unless there’s a redesign of the site, or the site administrator goes directly into the code to change it.
+A static site is the most basic kind of website, and the easiest to create.
+It requires no server-side (also called back-end) processing, only client-side.
+Client-side technologies are HTML, CSS, and JavaScript.
+No programming languages, including JavaScript, are required to make a static site.
+However, if a site utilizes JavaScript, but no PHP or any other programming language, it’s still considered a static site (since JavaScript is a client-side language).
+Dynamic site examples include:
+   - ** E-commerce sites
+   - ** Blogs
+   - ** Calendars, or to-do sites
+   - ** Any site with information that must be updated regularly

 ## Features